Headroom (photographic framing): Origins of headroom

 The concept of headroom was born with portrait painting techniques.
 Classical painters used a technique linked to headroom called the "rule of thirds".
-The "rule of thirds" was first coined by the painter John Thomas Smith in his book "Remarks on Rural Scenery."
+The "rule of thirds" was coined by the painter John Thomas Smith in his book "Remarks on Rural Scenery."
 The rule of thirds suggests that the subject's eyes, as a centre of interest, are ideally positioned one-third of the way down from the top of the frame.
 With a subject placed one-third of the way down from the top of the frame, the subject aligns with the proper headroom to make an image pleasing to the eye.
 This technique has carried on with other visual forms of art such as photography and cinematography.

 Psychology of headroom

 Perceptual psychological studies have been carried out with experimenters using a white dot placed in various positions within a frame to demonstrate that observers attribute potential motion to a static object within a frame, relative to its position.
 The unmoving object is described as 'pulling' toward the center or toward an edge or corner.
 Proper headroom is achieved when the object is no longer seen to be slipping out of the frame—when its potential for motion is seen to be neutral in all directions.

 Head room can also aid the creator in imposing a certain feeling upon the viewer.
 Headroom is a way of balancing out a frame.
 According to Dr. John Suhler in his e-book Photographic Psychology: Image and Psyche, “the eye appreciates the appearance of balance in [an image].
 It makes us feel centered, steady, and stable.
 It suggests poise and gracefulness.”
 Headroom helps create this balance.
 If there is too much headroom, this can make a viewer feel unsettled.
 On the other hand, a head that is partially cut off can make a viewer feel claustrophobic.
 A perfectly framed headroom can make the viewer feel at ease and focus on the eyes of a subject.
 This allows a filmmaker to advance the story visually by altering a viewer's subconscious.
 It may also aid a photographer in creating the tone they want in a photograph.
 For a head shot, they would want the viewer to be completely at ease and be drawn to the person in the shot.
 They would frame it perfectly.
-For a piece of art about mental illness, they may give the viewer either too much headroom or entirely too little.
+For a piece of art about mental illness, they may give the viewer either too much headroom or too little.
 It depends on the overall effect a photographer wants.